Glimesh/broadcast-box/README.md

 ### Peer-to-Peer (if you need it)
 With Broadcast Box you can serve your video without a public IP or forwarding ports!

 Run Broadcast Box on the same machine that you are running OBS, and share your video with the world!
 WebRTC comes with P2P technology, so users can broadcast and playback video without paying for dedicated servers.
+To start the connection users will need to be able to connect to the HTTP server.
+After they have negotiated the session then NAT traversal begins.

 You could also use P2P to pull other broadcasters into your stream.
 No special configuration or servers required anymore to get sub-second costreams.

+Broadcast Box acts as a [SFU](https://webrtcforthecurious.com/docs/08-applied-webrtc/#selective-forwarding-unit).
+This means that every client connects to Broadcast Box.
+No direct connection is established between broadcasters/viewers.
+If you want a direct connection between OBS and your browser see [OBS2Browser](https://github.com/Sean-Der/OBS2Browser).

 # Using
 To use Broadcast Box you don't even have to run it locally!
 A instance of Broadcast Box